 Types of fees

-Usually, the higher your super balance, the lower the fee percentage that’s deducted, although the total dollar cost will increase as your balance grows.
+- Administration fee: Super funds charge an administration fee for looking after your super account, including issuing statements.
+Administration fees can be charged as a flat annual dollar amount, as a percentage of your account balance or a combination of both.
+Usually, the higher your super balance, the lower the percentage fee that’s deducted, although the total dollar cost will increase as your balance grows.
 Many funds have a limit or cap on the total administration fee that can be charged.

-- Investment fees: These are the fees you pay for the professional management of your investment.
-This fee can vary for different investment options.
+- Investment fee: This is the fee you pay for the professional management of your investment.
+It can vary for different investment options.
 They are usually charged as a percentage of your super balance and may include performance fees (if performance targets are exceeded) and asset management fees.

-- Switching fees: Some super funds may charge a fee when you switch from one investment option to another – even though you stay with the same fund.
-Industry SuperFunds generally do not charge a switching fee.
+- Switching fee: Some super funds may charge a fee when you switch from one investment option to another – even though you stay with the same fund.
+Some funds may charge a buy-sell spread ( rather than a switching fee) to recover the costs incurred when buying and selling assets when you change investment options.

-- Contribution Tax: This is not actually a fee, but a tax you pay the government on your superannuation contributions.
+- Contributions fee: This is not actually a fee, but a tax your super fund pays to the government on your superannuation contributions.

 See if your fees are competitive